oracle-samples/oltrain/content/tracks/vbox/index.md

 ---
-title: "Oracle VM VirtualBox"
+title: "Oracle VirtualBox"
 date: 2020-08-12
 draft: false
-description: "Welcome to Oracle VM VirtualBox Track"
+description: "Welcome to Oracle VirtualBox Track"
-summary: "This track allows you to explore Oracle VM VirtualBox to help you grow your skill set using free videos and hands-on tutorials and labs.
+summary: "This track allows you to explore Oracle VirtualBox to help you grow your skill set using free videos and hands-on tutorials and labs.
 Whether you are working with traditional, cloud-based, or virtual environments, these skills will progress your knowledge into becoming better at testing, developing, demonstrating, and deploying solutions across multiple platforms from ultra-books to high-end server class hardware and cloud infrastructure, using a lightweight, easy to use, fast and powerful virtualization engine."
 tags: ["vbox","track"]
 slug: "vbox"
 showRecent: false